hackersanddesigners/fst-viz-tool/readme.md

 d3.json("fst.json")
 ```

-you can change the path to the file (`fst.json`), with another dataset.
+you can change the path to the file (`fst.json`), with another file.

 each record in the `json` array *needs* to follow this structure: